Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

 Now here’s a table that lets you compare our selected VPNs at a glance.
-It includes the download speed of the server that was closest to our current location, as well as the average international speed, the cheapest monthly subscription, and the number of countries.
+It includes the download speed of the closest server to our current location, as well as the average international speed, the cheapest monthly subscription, and the number of countries.

 - Baseline: 300 Mbps download/300 Mbps upload